Table of contents

-Croatia is known worldwide due to its impressive UNESCO World Heritage Sites, local cuisine, wineries, and olive oil production.
+Croatia is known worldwide for its impressive UNESCO World Heritage Sites, local cuisine, wineries, and olive oil production.
 But there is something more you should add to your Croatian to-do list.
 This country is a hidden gem when it comes to waterfalls.

 Istria: an impressive waterfalls experience in Croatia!